ibm-cloud-docs/Backup/restore-SQLDB.md

 {: #restoreSQLDBFlatFile}

 After backing up SQL Server databases by using the SQL Server plug-in, you can restore an SQL Server database to flat files.
 SQL Server tools can then be used to bring the data into a database.

-To restore an SQL Server database to flat files:
+To restore an SQL Server database to flat files, complete the following tasks.
 1. On the navigation bar, click Computers.
 A grid lists available servers.
 2. Find the computer with the SQL Server database backup that you want to restore, and expand its view by clicking the row for the computer.
 3. Click the Jobs tab.